 We planned to divide this article into three parts.

-In this article, we will discuss about the implementation flow only.
+In this article, we will discuss about the implementation flow or basic needs only.

 So to implement login/authentication in React app using Node.js, we need to use JWT package in both applications (ReactJS and Node.js).
 By the use of JWT, we will create JSON web tokens from Node.js application with the use of secret or private key and pass it to the ReactJS application.